danhermes/cognitive-hackathon/Teacher Guide/Week 4/Cognitive-Teacher-Week4-Day4.md

 If you wish to work with code, by clicking "Try for free", you can get free 7-day licenses for all of these services and experiment with them on your own.

+The purpose of today is open-ended exploration.
+It's not a day where code needs to all work.
+If you get it working, great.
+If you can review the code, read the doc, and see the API in action in the demo then you're good.

+Again, run demos using the *Demo* links and get into the code with *Try It Out* and *Quickstarts*.

 ## Summary
 This class concludes the course and exposes students to more cognitive services.